google/codeworld/web/help/GuideUnit1.md

     the center.

 !!! collapsible: What happens if you dilate by a negative number?
-    This might seem weird, but dilating by a negative scale factor turns your picture upside down!
+    Dilating by a negative scale factor reflects your picture across the origin, (0, 0); meaning that each point on your picture moves to the opposite side of the origin.
+This is actually the same as turning your picture upside down!
 In other words, `dilated(pic, -1)` is always the same picture as `rotated(pic, 180)`.